Find cheap flights and special deals to Chicago from Australia.

 - Virgin Australia

 - One-stop flights are available to Chicago.
 The quickest are via Los Angeles International airport (LAX) – but you can normally save a lot by stopping twice.
-Most flights from Australia get to Chicago via LAX, San Francisco or Dallas – so if you were planning on visiting more than Chicago, it could be worth booking your return flights to one of these major cities and arranging internal flights to Chicago.
+Most flights from Australia get to Chicago via LAX, San Francisco or Dallas – so if you were planning on visiting places outside of Chicago, it could be worth booking your return flights to one of these major cities and arranging internal flights to Chicago.

 - From Chicago you can fly cheaply and direct to other US cities including Vegas, New York, Boston and to Canada (Toronto and Montreal).
 Low-cost airlines such as Frontier Airlines, Spirit Airlines operate on these routes.